M-LARD/Collaboration-Agreement/README.md

 - Yes, one person must verify the pr before merge.

 How many people must review a PR?

+- One person.

 Who merges PRs?

+- Whomever is available.
+All merges should be communitcated via Slack.

 How often will you merge?

+- Whenever we get a feature working.
+- At the end of every work session we'll merge into our feature, dev or production branches depending on the state of the code.

 How will you communicate that it’s time to merge?

+- Slack.